What’s the Best Way to Move a Treadmill: Save Your Back

-While you might be tempted just to drag your treadmill across the room, it’s vital that you don’t!
-Doing so can cause significant damage to your back and untold amounts of pain.
+While you might be tempted to just pick up the treadmill and move it, it’s usually a bad idea, unless you want to move it inside the room.
 Read on to learn the best way to move a treadmill safely and how to know if something has gone wrong.

-When moving any major equipment, you must take every precaution to protect your back.
-While it may feel unnecessary to take the additional time when simply moving your treadmill from one room to another, the lasting damage you may cause to your back is in no way worth the saved time.
+When moving any large equipment or furniture, it pays off to think ahead and prepare.
+While it may feel unnecessary to take the additional time when simply moving your treadmill from one room to another, the lasting damage you may cause to your back, equipment, or house is in no way worth the saved time.

 Looking for a good spot to put your treadmill?
 Click here for a breakdown of the best places.